webtrees/webtrees.github.io/faq/locations.md

 Consider an individual with three events, all in the same town:
 For the birth, we have the co-ordinates of the hospital.
 For the burial, we have the co-ordinates of the cemetery.
-For the baptism, we have no-coordinates.
+For the baptism, we do not have the co-ordinates.

 ```
 0 @X1@ INDI